 Each new piece of safety technology has the potential to reduce injuries and fatalities caused by car accidents.
 Nevertheless, you need to understand both the capabilities and limitations of your cars specific systems.
 As technology continues to advance, car manufacturers, dealers and government agencies will have to make a greater effort to keep drivers educated and informed of these changes.

 If you or a loved one has been injured in a car crash involving a careless driver or faulty safety device, you may be entitled to compensation.
-Contact a Tennessee personal injury lawyer from Greg Coleman Law today and experienced auto accident attorneys will work to get the justice you deserve.
+Contact a Tennessee personal injury lawyer from Greg Coleman Law today and experienced auto accident attorneys based in Knoxville will work to get the justice you deserve.